-Since my father was disliked by his mother and mostly raised without his father, where did he get his ideas on parenting?
-In my twenties, I started to learn his family history, so I asked him.
+Since my father didn't have his mother's affection and mostly raised without his father, where did he get his ideas on parenting?
+In my twenties, I started to learn his family history, and I asked him about it.

 "Mostly from psychology courses," was his answer.